 5. Don’t be stuck up on your partner’s age

-Our advice is: do not restrict yourself to any age range.
-It’s okay for you to be dating men over 50 as well as someone who is much younger than you are.
-Even if you are dating for the first time in your 30s, your reasons to seek companionship or criteria should not change – it should be based on mutual respect, compatibility and connection.
-So keep an open mind and increase your chances of falling in love.
-Don’t write off anyone.
+It’s okay for you to be dating someone who is over 50 or under 30.
+Your reasons to seek companionship or the traits you seek in a prospective partner should not change – any relationship should be based on mutual respect, compatibility, and connection.
+So whether you’re getting back into dating at 38 or just started dating at 32, keep an open mind to increase your chances of falling in love.

 6. Don’t let the past bother you

 Remember, even the smallest of challenges can seem daunting when you allow the experiences of the past to loom large over your present.
 You may decide to never date again or feel like giving up on love at 30.
 Perhaps, you spend too much time wondering why it is so hard to get a date after 30.

 If you look closely, you may discover that all of these apprehensions and fears may have nothing to do with your age and could be stemming from unhealed emotional wounds of the past.
 If you have not been successful in building enduring relationships in your 20s, it does not mean that those patterns will repeat in your 30s too.
 Every relationship, every chapter in your life is different.
 So, our advice to 30-year-olds is to work through the emotional baggage and process the pain you’ve been carrying so that you can truly turn over a new leaf.